 Felipe joined MSIP in February 2012 to lead Blue Mountain Technologies and direct the commercialization of Mount Sinai’s research tools, diagnostics, and medical devices.

-Prior to working at Mount Sinai, Felipe held positions in business development at Becton Dickinson and at the Sanford-Burnham Medical Research Institute.
-Felipe has a Ph.D. in Biochemistry from McGill University, postdoctoral training at Memorial Sloan-Kettering Cancer Center and at the Salk Institute, and an MBA from the Rady School of Management, at the University of California, San Diego.
+Before joining Mount Sinai, Felipe held positions in business development at Becton, Dickinson & Company (BD Biosciences) and at Sanford-Burnham Medical Research Institute.
+Earlier in his career, Felipe was a postdoctoral fellow at the Salk Institute for Biological Studies and at Memorial Sloan-Kettering Cancer Center.
+Felipe earned his Ph.D. in Biochemistry from McGill University and an MBA from the Rady School of Management, at the University of California, San Diego.
+He graduated with a B.Sc. from the University of Maryland.
 Felipe is an author in thirteen publications including reviews and book chapters.